NSBLab/MBM/README.md

 •	A path to a text file of a list of anatomical maps to be analysed and a path to a mask to exclude elements of the maps from the analysis.
 Anatomical maps are expected as GIFTI files and projected on an average surface.
 In the example given in the demo code, the left fsaverage midthickness surface with 32492 vertices is used as an average template.

-•	Parameters specifying the statistical test and an indicator matrix whose binary elements in each column indicate subjects belonging to a group.
-One-sample t-test, two-sample t-test, and one-way ANOVA are supported.
+•	Parameters specifying the statistical test and an design matrix representing effects on subjects.
+One-sample t-test, two-sample t-test,  one-way ANOVA, and ANCOVA (two groups) are supported.

 •	The eigenmodes (ψj  in Fig. 1) calculated from a surface mesh (a .vtk file) by surface_eigenmodes.py (see https://github.com/NSBLab/BrainEigenmodes/tree/main) and saved as a text file.
 Eigenmodes should be derived from the same average surface that the maps are projected on.